axibase/atsd/installation/ldap/jxplorer.md

 ![](./resources/view_certificates.png)

-* Select the **Servers** tab and click on the required AD server certificate to export it.
+* Select the **Servers** tab and click the required AD server certificate to export it.

 ![](./resources/cert-export.png)